Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil. Part-time techie and overall mad lad.

 - Since silver conducts heat so well, it should start to melt the ice faster than the other object by conducting the heat of your fingers into the ice more efficiently.
 After a while this should make a hole in the ice in the shape of the object.
 If the hole made by the silver object is deeper, then it's likely not a fake.

-2. The Bleach Test for Silver
+Test #2: The Bleach Test for Silver

-An easy way to test pretty much any silver jewelry is by simply using your domestic grade bleach.
+An easy way to test pretty much any silver jewellery is by simply using your domestic grade bleach.
 Bleach is a powerful oxidation agent, and since silver is susceptible to oxidation, it should tarnish pretty quick in contact with bleach.
 Other, more common metals tend to tarnish differently and at a much slower rate due to their more stable molecular structure.

 This test also works with both pure silver and sterling silver.